AryanK12/ai-code-reviewer/README.md

 # 🤖 AI Code Reviewer

-A code review tool that uses Google's Gemini API to analyse code and return structured, categorised feedback — bugs, readability, performance, and security issues along with concrete refactoring suggestions, rather than a single block of generic text.
+A code review tool that uses Google's Gemini API to analyse code and return structured, categorised feedback —> bugs, readability, performance, and security issues along with concrete refactoring suggestions, rather than a single block of generic text.

 ## 🧠How It Works

 1. Paste code into the editor (optionally, describe what the code is for)
 2. The backend sends it to Gemini with a schema-enforced prompt
-3. Gemini returns structured JSON — not markdown text — which the frontend renders as distinct sections: summary, issues, and suggestions
+3. Gemini returns structured JSON, not markdown text which the frontend renders as distinct sections: summary, issues, and suggestions

 The context field is what makes this more than a wrapper around an API call.
-Giving Gemini a stated purpose (e.g. "LeetCode Two Sum, optimize for O(n)") changes what it prioritises — it'll skip suggesting production-hardening advice on clearly algorithmic code, and will flag it directly if the submitted code doesn't actually solve the stated problem.
+Giving Gemini a stated purpose (e.g. "LeetCode Two Sum, optimise for O(n)") changes what it prioritises — it'll skip suggesting production-hardening advice on clearly algorithmic code, and will flag it directly if the submitted code doesn't actually solve the stated problem.

 ## 📁 Architecture